PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

 this.database.InsertInto("Customer", new { FirstName = "John", LastName = "DOE", Revenue = 110.50 });
 ```

 If the table contains an IDENTITY columns, the value will be automatically incremented by SQL Server.
-For the unit tests,
+For the tests,
-it is recommand to specify explicitly the IDENTITY value to avoid to updates the unit tests if one day you add/delete some
+it is recommand to specify explicitly the IDENTITY value to avoid to updates the tests if one day you add/delete some
 rows in the initialization of the data.

 For that, the second argument of the `InsertInto()` method is boolean `disableIdentityInsert` which allows to indicate